AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 ## Direct JSON converter

 Not all .NET types map nicely to DynamoDb attributes.
-Creation of intermediate `AttributeValue` struct can involve unnecessary allocations that can be avoided by reading / writing directly into JSON buffer.
+Creation of intermediate `AttributeValue` struct can involve unnecessary allocations that can be avoided by reading/writing directly into JSON buffer.
 In case when a custom type can't be converted to the `AttributeValue` without allocations, it is possible to implement two additional low-level `Read` and `Write` methods that work with JSON buffers.
-During deserialization / serialization of entities to JSON, more optimized low-level implementations will be called.
+During deserialization/serialization of entities to JSON, more optimized low-level implementations will be called.

 ```csharp
 public class CustomIntConverter : DdbConverter<int>